-Unintended adverse consequence Mitigation strategies requent demands for system nanges.
-As e-health record use Recognise the cost of ongoing business-as-usual activities in the business case increases, it becomes increasingly difficult to standardise, update, test and maintain the hardware infrastructure, application software Ensure that ongoing operational governance and information governance are in place to manage changes after the system goes live and continuous quality improvement and clinical content Focus EMM change effort on organisational priorities and communicate them well; do not get overwhelmed by the data tsunami Paper continues to be used as a temporary, portable, disposable, data Try to limit the use of mixed electronic and paper processes that disrupt efficient clinical workflow input and output medium Budget for interoperability between third-party systems that will limit the need for data transcription.
-For example, interoperability between the e-health record and EMM, between EMM and the dispensing systems, and between EMM systems and, for example, ICU or AMS Using e-health records often replaces synchronous, interpersonal Work with solution providers to maximise the opportunity for genuine workflow solutions conversations about provision of care with asynchronous computer-mediated messaging, often leading to an 'illusion of communication' The business requirements in Section 9 include workflow requirements such as communication between prescribers, pharmacists, nurses and midwives Specific e-health record features, functions or series of events that result in users succeeding or failing to reach The problem of alert fatigue - a negative emotion of clinicians using EMM systems - has led to many Australian sites limiting the decision-support rules that are being triggered currently their goal(s) can trigger emotions that affect their ability to do complex physical and cognitive tasks Section 22.2 identifies ways in which EMM sites can encourage their EMM solution providers to enhance their solutions to better support medication safety.
+Unintended adverse consequence Mitigation strategies equent demands for system anges.
+As e-health record use creases, it becomes increasingly ficult to standardise, update, st and maintain the hardware rastructure, application software Recognise the cost of ongoing business-as-usual activities in the business case Ensure that ongoing operational governance and information governance are in place to manage changes after the system goes live and continuous quality improvement and clinical content Focus EMM change effort on organisational priorities and communicate them well; do not get overwhelmed by the data tsunami Paper continues to be used as a temporary, portable, disposable, data Try to limit the use of mixed electronic and paper processes that disrupt efficient clinical workflow put and output medium Budget for interoperability between third-party systems that will limit the need for data transcription.
+For example, interoperability between the e-health record and EMM, between EMM and the dispensing systems, and between EMM systems and, for example, ICU or AMS sing e-health records often places synchronous, interpersonal Work with solution providers to maximise the opportunity for genuine workflow solutions conversations about provision of care with asynchronous computer-mediated messaging, often leading to an 'illusion of communication' The business requirements in Section 9 include workflow requirements such as communication between prescribers, pharmacists, nurses and midwives Specific e-health record features, functions or series of events that result in users succeeding or failing to reach The problem of alert fatigue - a negative emotion of clinicians using EMM systems - has led to many Australian sites limiting the decision-support rules that are being triggered currently eir goal(s) can trigger emotions at affect their ability to do complex ysical and cognitive tasks Section 22.2 identifies ways in which EMM sites can encourage their EMM solution providers to enhance their solutions to better support medication safety.
 However, improvements in alerting and reduction in alert fatigue will require vendor commitment and collaboration, and are likely to remain a longer-term goal.
 It is important that the drug and therapeutics committee is involved in developing the EMM decision-support strategy, including managing user expectations about the availability of intelligent alerting (based on predisposing patient risk factors to reduce the volume of clinically insignificant alerts) Section 15.2 identifies a range of usability, design and functionality issues from the literature that could be considered by sites, in conjunction with their EMM solution provider, to reduce the negative emotions of clinicians